Tips On Safe Selection and Handling of Fish and Shellfish

 Shopping For Fresh Fish And Shrimp

-- Only Purchase fish and shellfish that is displayed properly in refrigerated cases or on a bed of fresh ice.
-The case should be properly covered to provide protection from airborne bacteria and insects.
+- Only purchase fish and shellfish that is displayed properly in refrigerated cases or on a bed of fresh ice.

 - Fish should never smell “fishy” or ammonia-like, fresh fish stored at the correct temperature should smell mild.

-- The color of each particular fish can be affected by several factors including diet, environment, and whether it has been treated with color fixatives such as carbon monoxide.
+- The color of fish can be affected by several factors including diet and environment.
 Keep in mind that color isn’t always a proper indicator of the freshness of your fish.

 - The flesh of fresh fish should be firm and should “spring back” when pressed firmly.
 The gills of a fresh fish should be red and odorless.